riclolsen/json-scada/src/mqtt-sparkplug/README.md

 * _**commandsEnabled**_ [Boolean] - Allows to disable commands (publishing messages in control direction) for a connection.
 Use false here to disable commands. **Mandatory parameter**.
 * _**autoCreateTags**_ [Boolean] - Enables automatic creation of all discovered tags. **Mandatory parameter**.
 * _**endpointURLs**_ [Array of Strings] - List of URLS for connection to MQTT brokers.
 Use more than one broker only in case of redundant brokers. **Mandatory parameter**.
 * _**topics**_ [Array of Strings] - List of topics to subscribe on MQTT broker.
 Sparkplug B devices publish to "spBv1.0/#".
 Sparkplug B metrics will be converted as tags with topic name (minus "spBv1.0" root and message type) plus metric name.
+JSON Path Plus can be used to extract values from JSON payloads e.g. "/root_topic/subtopic/$.var1".
 Regular MQTT topics will be converted to tags with the full topic name as object address. **Mandatory parameter**.
 * _**topicsAsFiles**_ [Array of Strings] - List of topics to subscribe on MQTT broker to be saved as files on MongoDB (Gridfs). **Mandatory parameter**.
 * _**topicsScripted**_ [Array of Objects] - List of topics to subscribe on MQTT broker to be treated with dedicated scripts to extract data. **Mandatory parameter**.
 * _**clientId**_ [String] - MQTT Client Id for the connection.
 If configured, it should be unique over all MQTT clients.
 Leave empty to to be automatically assigned by the broker. **Optional parameter**.